GaiaNet-AI/gaia-cookbook/js/gaia-ankr-chat/README.md

 ## Diving Deeper & Customizing 🛠️

-*   **`ankrTools.js`:** This is where the magic of defining Ankr's API capabilities for Gaia happens.
+*   **`NeuraTools.js`:** This is where the magic of defining Neura's API capabilities for Gaia happens.
 Each "tool" is described in a JSON schema format that Gaia understands.
-If Ankr adds new API methods or you want to use different ones, you'd add or modify definitions here.
+If Neura adds new API methods or you want to use different ones, you'd add or modify definitions here.
 Pay attention to the `description` fields – they help Gaia choose the right tool!
 *   **`app.js`:**
-    *   The `callAnkrTool` function is the bridge to Ankr.
-When Gaia decides to use a tool, this function takes the tool name and arguments, constructs the actual Ankr API request, sends it, and processes the response.
+    *   The `callNeuraTool` function is the bridge to Neura.
+When Gaia decides to use a tool, this function takes the tool name and arguments, constructs the actual Neura API request, sends it, and processes the response.
 This is where you'd add the logic if you add new tools.
-    *   Notice the type conversions (e.g., `toBoolean`, `toNumber`) in `callAnkrTool`.
+    *   Notice the type conversions (e.g., `toBoolean`, `toNumber`) in `callNeuraTool`.
 These are important because LLMs might return parameters like booleans or numbers as strings.
     *   The `system` prompt given to Gaia in `runConversation` helps guide its behavior and how it should use the tools.
 You can tweak this!
 *   **Error Handling:** The current error handling is basic.
 For a production app, you'd want to make this more robust.
-*   **Supported Blockchains:** Check the `getBlockchainEnum()` in `ankrTools.js` and Ankr's documentation for the latest list of supported chains.
+*   **Supported Blockchains:** Check the `getBlockchainEnum()` in `NeuraTools.js` and Neura's documentation for the latest list of supported chains.

 ## Building Your Own Apps 💡